prodromossarakinou/Your-Notes/README.md

 ![alt text](https://github.com/prodromossarakinou/Your-Notes/blob/main/assets/images/png/logo/row_logo_primary.png)

-With Your Notes you can save everything you need
+## MAXIMIZE YOUR MEMORY SPACE!

-### Stop Keeping everything in your mind, Start using the APP,
+Stop Keeping everything in your mind, Start using the APP, SAVE ANYTHING YOU REALLY NEED TO REMEMBER.
+Keep your secrets safe, your daily thoughts, etc...
+Use one app to organize all your thoughts.
+Try it now!

-### MAXIMIZE YOUR MEMORY SPACE!

 ## PREVIEW